 Artist and educator, DANIEL SPRINGER, earned his BFA at Parsons School of Design in NYC.
 Springer also studied performance and theater design at Syracuse University and holds his Masters in English from Northeastern University.
-He currently chairs the Visual Arts Department at Dennis-Yarmouth Regional High School where he has been teaching for the last twenty-two years.
+He currently chairs the Visual Arts Department at Dennis-Yarmouth Regional High School where he has been teaching for the last twenty-three years.
 Springer was named the “2010 Arts Educator of the Year” by the Arts Foundation of Cape Cod.
 He is also a two-time Scholastic Art National Gold Medalist Educator (2014 and 2015), recognized as an “outstanding educator whose dedication, commitment and guidance are represented by student work selected for national honors.”

 In addition to his duties at D-Y, Springer served on the Advisory Board of the Cape Cod & Islands Art Educators Association for nine years and has taught at the Cape Cod Museum of Art.
 He also continues to present workshops at annual National Art Education Association conferences, most recently presenting a workshop in NYC in 2012 on the necessity of doing what you teach.
 Springer continues to work with colleagues across the region to advocate for and defend the Arts in our public and private schools.
 He is a big proponent of STEAM, believing that creativity is the key component to innovation.